Within the village of Carding, Vermont, the Wolfe family is well-established.

-And so the comments heaped up until we had our first real snowstorm this week.
+And so the comments heaped up until we had our first real snowstorm last week.
 By that time, I admit I had become anxious and was starting to second guess my choice.

 The clearing started when the white stuff measured six inches on the ground.
 But then the plow on Andy’s truck got stuck in its raised position, leaving the parking lot of Cooper’s General Store in a wretched condition for several hours while he struggled to fix it.
 Then Amos’s favorite snow blower suffered from a clogged carburetor so he had to shovel the walkway to his front door.
 And my son-in-law Stephen got so busy clearing his own parking lot and then helping Andy, he never got to my house until after dark.

 Which at this time of year is about 3:00 in the afternoon.